SpencerDawkins/rtp-quic-sdp/draft-dawkins-avtcore-sdp-rtp-quic.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 ({{RFC2119}}) ({{RFC8174}}) when, and only when, they appear in all capitals, as shown here.

+##Scope of this document {#scope}

+This document focuses on the IANA registration and description of the RTP sessions using SDP Offer/Answer, as would be the case for many current RTP applications in common use, such as SIP ({{RFC3261}}) and WebRTC ({{RFC8825}}).

+This document is intended as complementary to drafts such as {{I-D.engelbart-rtp-over-quic}}, which largely focus on RTP/RTCP encapsulation in QUIC, so that the SDP experts can focus on SDP offer/answer aspects, and the RTP experts can focus on RTP/RTCP encapsulation aspects.

 ## Contribution and Discussion Venues for this draft. {#contrib}

 (Note to RFC Editor - if this document ever reaches you, please remove this section)

-This document is intended to be discussed in the AVTCORE working group, in the same venue as RTP over QUIC proposals are discussed.
-At some point in the future, this document will be sent to the MMUSIC working group for review by SDP experts, but SDP-specific comments are welcomed at any time.
+With the concurrence of the AVTCORE and MMUSIC working group co-chairs, this document should be discussed in the AVTCORE working group, in the same venue where RTP over QUIC proposals are being discussed.
+When proposals for RTP over SIP have stablized in AVTCORE, this document will be sent to the MMUSIC working group for review by SDP experts, but SDP-specific comments are welcomed at any time.

 Readers are also invited to open issues and send pull requests with contributed text for this document in the GitHub repository at https://github.com/SpencerDawkins/sdp-rtp-quic.
 The direct link to the list of issues is https://github.com/SpencerDawkins/sdp-rtp-quic/issues.

-##Scope of this document {#scope}

-This document focuses on the IANA registration and description of the RTP sessions using SDP Offer/Answer, as would be the case for many current RTP applications in common use, such as SIP ({{RFC3261}}) and WebRTC ({{RFC8825}}).

-This document is intended as complementary to drafts such as {{I-D.engelbart-rtp-over-quic}}, which largely focus on RTP/RTCP encapsulation in QUIC, so that the SDP experts can focus on SDP offer/answer aspects, and the RTP experts can focus on RTP/RTCP encapsulation aspects.

 ##Assumptions for this document {#assume}